Arkanic/filecan/README.md

 Run the command `npm i` to install the required packages.

-Once that is done build the webpack code, using the command `npm run build`.
+Once that is done build code, using the command `npm run fullbuild`.

 Then, to start the server, run the command `npm run start`.